smzgit/Image-Processsing/README.md

 ![](ImageProcessing/images/negative_kid.jpg)

 ### 3. Reverse the negative image into ordinal image:
-        Similar operation of turning image into negative can perfumed, since negative image is nothing but a counter-part of the original :
+        Similar operation of turning image into negative can be perfomed, since a negative image is nothing but a counter-part of the original :
-        R= 255-R
+        R=255-R
         G=255-G
         B=255-B
-        and now update pixel with this RGB value
+        and now update pixels with this RGB value
 ![](ImageProcessing/images/buddha.jfif)
 ![](ImageProcessing/images/negative_reverse.jpg)

 ### 4. Grainy texture in an image :
-        Grainy texture actually depicts minute distortions in an image, to emnhace the effect first convert every pixel into black and white and add random noise using any   Random value between 0-255 num = any integer between 0-255
+        Grainy texture actually depicts minute distortions in an image, to enhance the effect first convert every pixel into black and white and add random noise using any   Random value between 0-255 num = any integer between 0-255
         neautral_value = (R+G+B)/3
-        update the pixel with RGB of :- neautral_value+num
+        update the pixels with RGB of :- neautral_value + num
 ![](ImageProcessing/images/grainy_kid.jpg)